magnussig/react-boilerplate/README.md

 ## Testing

-Am still working on the tests and adapting them to my added functionality of the boilerplate app.
+To be honest I didn't work as much as I would have wanted on the tests but I made some new ones and changed the included tests to handle the changes I made.

 To run the tests: `npm run test`